 However, it has been clinically found that patients with small cell lung cancer may experience side effects such as rash, hepatitis, hypothyroidism, hyperthyroidism, injection adverse reactions, intestinal inflammation, and upper renal insufficiency during immunotherapy.
 Dr. Lai Junliang suggested that most side effects of immunotherapy are “preventable and controllable.”
 As long as regular monitoring remains within the safe range, if small cell lung cancer is confirmed, patients should actively discuss the most appropriate treatment strategies with their doctors.

 The annual self-expense is 1.45 million!
-Immunosuppressants combined with chemotherapy for small cell lung cancer receive health insurance benefits
+Immunosuppressants combined with chemotherapy for small cell lung cancer are included in health insurance benefits

 Although immunosuppressants combined with chemotherapy have brought hope in the treatment of small cell lung cancer, immunotherapy is expensive at its own expense.
 However, considering the drug’s immediate availability and reducing the burden on patients, Taiwan’s health insurance has combined the use of immunosuppressants for small cell lung cancer in December 2023.
 Chemotherapy is included in health insurance benefits, and it is expected that approximately 300 patients will benefit every year.